-This section shall establish when a state chartered credit union in Alabama can invest in and make loans to Credit Union Service Organization (CUSO's).
-CUSO's are subject to review by the ACUA, normally as part of the examination of the credit union.
-Access to the CUSO's financial statements, books and records of the CUSO and the ability to review the CUSO's internal controls, as deemed necessary by ACUA in carrying out is responsibilities under the Code of Alabama must be provided at the request of the Administrator and/or state examiners.
+This Section shall establish when state-chartered credit unions primarily serving natural persons (hereinafter referred to as "natural-person credit unions) may invest in and make loans to Credit Union Service Organization (CUSOs).
+Corporate CUSOs shall be governed by NCUA Regulations Part 704.
+All CUSOs are subject to review by the ACUA, normally as part of the examination of the credit union.
+CUSOs shall make their financial statements, books, records and any other documents related to internal controls available to the Administrator and/or state examiners upon request.